SRC-technology/SRC/meetings/2019-07-08/agenda.md

 ### 2.ii) Guidelines for Spending and Expensing

 It was brought up by Malin Männikkö that we should formalize how we spend SRCs resources.
+In particular:
+* Who can use the company credit card
+* Who can spend money and on what, potentially with whoms permission.
+* How do people report back to SRC their spending for SRC

 ### 2.iii) Ammendments to Membership Conditions, and introduction of a distinction between Supporters and Contributors